clement-micol/spring-2022-project3-group-2/README.md

 	+ team member 4: Liao, Jingwei (jl5983)
 	+ team member 5: Wang, Xubo (xw2808)

-+ Project summary: In this project, we created ...
++ Project summary: In this project, we created a Weekly Supervised Learning model.
+On creating an inital Neural Network model, we trained the data on the noisy dataset and tried to get predictions for a few.
+Using these predicted values, we updated our data to insert it into Model 2, where we managed to increase the accuracy subsequently as compared to our initial model.

-**Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
+**Contribution statement**: All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.